 -

-conda env create --name qbweis-env -f environment.yml conda activate qbweis-env # (if this does not work, try source activate qbweis-env) conda install -y petsc4py mpi4py pip install --no-deps -e . -v conda install -c conda-forge pyoptsparse
+conda env create --name qbweis-env -f environment.yml conda activate qbweis-env conda install -y petsc4py mpi4py pyoptsparse # (Mac / Linux only, sometimes Windows users may need to install mpi4py) pip install -e .

 NOTE: To use QBtoWEIS again after installation is complete, you will always need to activate the conda environment first with conda activate qbweis-env (or source activate qbweis-env).

-Download QBladeCE from https://qblade.org/downloads/ and place it in the WSL2 directory.
+Download QBladeCE from https://qblade.org/downloads/ and place it in your prefered directory # (Linux/WSL2 & Windows).

-install some libraries that are required to run qblade:
+install some libraries that are required to run qblade # (Linux/WSL2 only):

 sudo apt-get update -y